Stafford a surprise questionable on injury report

-ALLEN PARK, Mich. -- Detroit Lions quarterback Matthew Stafford surprisingly showed up on the injury report Friday with a hip injury and is questionable for Sunday's game against Kansas City.
+ALLEN PARK, Mich. -- Detroit Lions quarterback Matthew Stafford surprisingly showed up on the injury report Friday with a hip injury and is questionable for Sunday's game against the visiting Kansas City Chiefs.

+A source told ESPN's Dan Graziano that Stafford's issue is actually with his back; he has had problems with it in the past and it flared up again this week.
+The feeling is that Stafford likely will play Sunday, the source said, but the Lions plan to continue to monitor and examine him more over the weekend.

 Stafford has completed 67 of 107 passes for 831 yards, six touchdowns and two interceptions so far this season.
-He's started 131 straight games for Detroit, dating back to the start of the 2011 season.
-He has played through injuries before, including a back injury in 2018 and torn ligaments in the middle finger on his right hand in 2016.
+He has started 131 consecutive games for Detroit, dating to the start of the 2011 season.
+He has played through injuries before, including a back ailment in 2018 and torn ligaments in the middle finger on his right hand in 2016.

 All throughout, he has not missed a start.

 Stafford's starting streak is the third-longest active streak among quarterbacks, behind Philip Rivers and Matt Ryan.
-Two weeks ago, when playing Rivers, Stafford explained what has gone into being able to start as many games in row as he and Rivers have.
+Two weeks ago, when playing Rivers, Stafford explained being able to start as many games in row as he and Rivers have.

 "I think there's a lot that goes into it," Stafford said.
 "Some of it is luckily being able to play through some of the stuff that you have.
 Sometimes you have stuff that the quarterback position can't play through.
 Other times you can.